Machinery Jobs – MES Northbound Publishing

 Job Order Publisher

-The publisher is a standalone asyncio service in a new src/microdcs/publishers/ module.
+The publisher is implemented as JobOrderPublisher(MQTTPublisher) in src/microdcs/publishers/machinery_jobs.py.
+It inherits MQTT connection lifecycle and reconnect/backoff from MQTTPublisher and overrides the _run() hook with its business logic.
 It has no command routing logic — it only reads from Redis and writes to MQTT.

 Startup